A. J. M. Nasir Uddin

-Abu Jahed Mohammad Nasir Uddin, also known as A.J.M.
-Nasir Uddin (Bengali: আ জ ম নাসির উদ্দিন; born 1 January 1957) is a Bangladeshi politician for the Awami League party and former mayor of Chittagong.
-He has been accused of playing a central role in the July massacre in Chittagong, orchestrated and carried out during the july revolution under Sheikh Hasina's administration.
+Abu Jahed Mohammad Nasir Uddin (born 1 January 1957) is a Bangladeshi politician who is a former mayor of Chittagong.
+He is a member of the Awami League.
+He has been accused of playing a key role in the July massacre in Chittagong, carried out under Sheikh Hasina's administration.

 Personal life

-Nasir was born on January 1, 1957, in Andarkilla, Chittagong.
-He attended Kadam Mubarak Primary School for his primary education.
-Nasir then went on to complete his Secondary School Certificate (S.S.C.) in 1973 at Government Muslim High School.
-He furthered his education at Chittagong College, where he completed his Higher Secondary Certificate (H.S.C.).
+Nasir was born on 1 January 1957, in Andarkilla, Chittagong.
+He was a pupil at Kadam Mubarak Primary.
+He completed his Secondary School Certificate (SSC) in 1973 from Government Muslim High School and his Higher Secondary Certificate (HSC) at Chittagong College.

 Career

 Nasir became active in politics in the early 1980s, serving as the president of the Chittagong College Chhatra League in 1977.
 During this time, he also held the position of cultural secretary for the city Chhatra League.
-He went on to serve as the general secretary of the Chittagong city Chhatra League in 1980 and 1982, and was appointed as the vice-president of the central committee of Bangladesh Chhatra League in 1983 and 1985.
+He went on to become the general secretary of the city Chhatra League in 1980 and 1982, and was appointed as the vice-president of the central committee of the Bangladesh Chhatra League in 1983 and 1985.

-On 24 January 1993, a rally of Awami league led by Sheikh Hasina at Laldighi Maidan, Chittagong was attacked.
-After which a case was filed by Sufian Siddique, Bangladesh Chattra League leader, against 28 including Uddin.
+On 24 January 1993, an Awami League rally led by Sheikh Hasina at Laldighi Maidan, Chittagong, took place.
+A case was filed by Sufian Siddique, Bangladesh Chattra League leader, against 28, including Uddin, alleging they had attacked him there.
 Bangladesh Police submitted the charge sheet in the case on 7 March 1993.
 Uddin was acquitted in the case on 23 July 2015.

 Uddin submitted his nomination form to contest the mayoral election in Chittagong on 31 March 2015.
-He won on 30 April 2015 the election defeating the candidate of Bangladesh Nationalist Party Mohammad Manjur Alam.
-Bangladesh Nationalist Party called the vote rigged and boycotted it.
+He won election on 30 April 2015, defeating the Bangladesh Nationalist Party (BNP) candidate, Mohammad Manjur Alam.
+The BNP called the vote rigged and boycotted it.
 A voter was threatened with three years imprisonment by a polling agent of Uddin saying that his vote had already been cast.
 In 2017, Uddin traded barbs with former mayor ABM Mohiuddin Chowdhury.
-He presented the Chittagong City Key to cricketer Shakib Al Hasan.

-After Nasir's term as Mayor of Chittagong ended in 2020 he did not receive a nomination from Awami League for the future election.
+After Nasir's term as mayor of Chittagong ended in 2020 he did not receive a nomination from Awami League for the future election.
 He blamed it on a "conspiracy".
-Awami League nominated Rezaul Karim Chowdhury to contest the Chittagong Mayoral election.
+The Awami League nominated Rezaul Karim Chowdhury for mayor.

 Controversies

 Nasir has been accused of being a patron of criminals in Chittagong.
-His influence extended beyond Chittagong to adjoining districts, and no committee of Awami League, Jubo League, Chhatra League, and other associate organizations could be formed without his consent.
+His influence extended beyond Chittagong to adjoining districts, and no committee of Awami League, Jubo League, Chhatra League, or other associate organizations could be formed without his consent.

 Nasir's men were allegedly involved in various crimes, including violence, killings, extortion, and sexual harassment, particularly in educational institutions.
-In Chittagong University, his followers controlled nine out of 11 sub-groups of Chhatra League, which were responsible for numerous clashes, vandalism, and other criminal activities.
+In Chittagong University, his followers controlled nine out of 11 sub-groups of the Chhatra League, which were responsible for numerous clashes, vandalism, and other criminal activities.

 Some of the notable incidents include: